 Tips to improve your physical wellness

 - Be safe.
 Accidents do happen, but you can prevent health problems and injuries by wearing a helmet or seat belt, ensuring you are not under the influence when you get behind the wheel, and practicing safe sex.
-Buddy Care applies: whenever possible, be a buddy to someone else or have a buddy nearby.
+Buddy check applies: whenever possible, be a buddy to someone else or have a buddy nearby.

 - Listen to your body.
 Pain and discomfort are warning signs that your body gives you to tell you to stop what you’re doing.
 Whether you experience pain during, after or unrelated to your activity, don’t let it go untended.
 If the pain is severe, seek help immediately.